erencandural/erencandural.github.io/_projects/(1) Teleoperation of a Robotic Arm Using a Glove with Multi-modal Feedback.md

 # Teleoperation of a Robotic Arm Using a Glove with Multi-modal Feedback
 The aim in this project was to create a teleoperation environment in Unity to control a Franka Emika Panda robot using WEART' TouchDIVER.
 This is my Master's Degree thesis project for Mechanical Engineering in Politecnico di Milano.

-{% include elements/figure.html image="https://i.imgur.com/Fv5AHpw.jpg" caption="Remote environment setup" %}
+{% include elements/figure.html image="https://i.imgur.com/Fv5AHpw.jpg" caption="Overall view of the project" %}

 It was proven that haptic feedback, in addition to visual feedback, improves the sense of telepresence and the overall performance of the user in a tele-assembly task.